Essential Off Piste Safety Tips

 Make sure you’re with people who are the same level as you as there is nothing worse than taking someone with you who cannot keep up – it’ll ruin both your days.
 Get people you know and trust – people that can keep you safe and also have a great time with.

-If you are looking for a Powder holiday day, let it be Powder White to help you find your perfect trip.
+I hope you found my off piste safety tips helpful and if you are looking for a ski holiday this season, let it be Powder White to help you find your perfect trip.